wavefrontHQ/docs/pages/doc/sending_log_data.md

 close_inactive: 5m
 registry_file: /var/lib/filebeat/registry
 output:
-  logstash:  # Even though we're sending directly to the Wavefront Proxy, we use this.
+  logstash:  # Even though we're sending directly to the Wavefront proxy, we use this.
 The protocol (Lumberjack) is the same.
-    hosts: ["wavefront-proxy.mycompany.com:5044"]  # Replace this with the host:port of your Wavefront Proxy
+    hosts: ["wavefront-proxy.mycompany.com:5044"]  # Replace this with the host:port of your Wavefront proxy
 logging:
   to_syslog: false
   to_files: true